Platform: Nintendo NES

 It’s possible to select the AI level within 1-player games, along with the time duration of a quearter.
 If it’s the first time you play, we recommend testing your skill with the easiest level.
 Every match is at 4 quearters where at the end of the match, the team which scores more is declared winner.
 The videogame makes a clever use of the two buttons of the NES controller, with the A button to pass the ball to a teammate, or change the player to the one closest to the ball and the B Button to shot.
 It can be a bit hard to score during your first games, specially from afar, or defending, but once you get the rhytm, is fair simple to play.
 Just like other games of the time, playing against the AI is fun, but is better to play competitive against other human player.

-It’s worth mentioning, that if the player builds a considerable advantage over the AI, this one can tie the game without missing a shot, with an incredible accuracy.
-This was a tendncy in later basketball videogames, like NBA Jam.
+Finally, when the player builds a considerable advantage over the AI, this one can tie the game without missing a shot, with an incredible accuracy.
+This was a tendency in later basketball videogames, like NBA Jam.

 In this game, it’s not possible to choose a team, and to avoid that a match extends too much, in a way we have written before about in other entries, when a period ends, and the videogamer is losing the match, the game is over.
 The videogamer can continue if inserting a new credit at the right time.